samOpare/classification-with-BERT/README.md

-# bert-classifier
+# Covid-twitter-classification

-classification of tweets using bert
+This is a project concerned with the contribution of Natural Language Processing in the health sector.